M0LTE/pi-transceiver/software/system/README - Old.md

 # pi-transceiver / software / system
-Here is a folder for scripts etc to build the system The original description here was created by M0LTE for Raspberry Pi OS (Buster/Bullseye) with additional input from G4CDF.
-This updated version is due to the release of new versions of Raspberry Pi OS (Bookworm), GNU_Radio 3.10, and gr-limesdr.
+Here is a folder for scripts etc to build the system Notes added by G4CDF based on experience following these instructions
-Despite the new versions it is not possible to update to the latest Raspberry Pi OS (Bookworm).
-This is due to the limitation that the GNURadio plugin for GNURadio gr-limesdr is not supported in the latest version of GNURadio 3.10 and we must use GNURadio 3.8.
-GNURadio 3.8 is not supported under Bookworm so we must also use previous Raspberry Pi OS (Bullseye).

-The install notes have two versions, one for the headless build for the pi-transceiver, and the second for a developer build with GUI

-## Install notes Headless Version 2023-11-24
+## Install notes 2022-02-09

-Complete from-the-ground-up build of a working headless system.
-Based on Raspberry Pi 4 Model B.
+Complete from-the-ground-up build of a working system.

 It is highly recommended to copy-paste these commands into a remote connection rather than typing them in by hand on the Pi.
+G4CDF> To paste into PuTTY just right click on the line rather than the usual CTRL V.

 This will result in a system without a graphical desktop interface, which is the same as how the system will run once the radio software is installed.

 ### Prepare the micro SD card
 1. Download latest Raspberry Pi Imager https://www.raspberrypi.com/software/
-1. Choose Device -> Raspberry Pi 4
-1. Choose OS -> Raspberry Pi OS (other) -> Raspberry Pi OS (other) -> Raspberry Pi OS (Legacy) Lite
+1. Choose OS -> Raspberry Pi OS (other) -> Raspberry Pi OS Lite (32-bit) - Bullseye 2022-01-28

-   Insert SD Card in PC.
-32MB recommended
+G4CDF> I installed the full 32 bit version to a 32 GB SD card

 1. Choose storage -> pick micro SD card, which you have inserted
-1. Click NEXT
-1. Click EDIT SETTINGS
+1. Click the Cog icon
-1. Under GENERAL tab
    1. Set hostname: e.g. pi-transceiver
+   1. Enable SSH, use password auth
    1. Set username and password - pick whatever you want
-1. Set locale
    1. Configure wi-fi if desired
-1. Under SERVICES tab
-1. Enable SSH
-1. Click SAVE
-1. Click YES to apply customisation settings
+   1. Click save
-1. Click YES to continue at warning and wait.....
+1. Click Write, then click Yes, and wait

-   SD card will be written and verified. remove when "Write Successful" message appears.
+G4CDF>  These settings can be made on the Raspberry PI GUI

 ### First boot